Skip to main content

 Why Payment State Is the Hardest Problem in Distributed Systems

-Why payment state consistency is the architectural problem most engineering teams only take seriously after their first production incident
+Why payment state consistency is the architectural problem most engineering teams only take seriously after their first production incident — and what it costs when they do.

 Most engineering teams underestimate payment state until it bites them.